donomii/throff/README.md

 #### CASE array -> x

-Much neater than multiple if statements, CASE provides a compact way to do multiple tests, in order.
+Much neater than multiple IF statements, **CASE** provides a compact way to do multiple tests, in order.

 ##### Example